20 C

 Break down your goals into actionable steps and track your progress regularly.

-Final Thoughts On Wealth-Building Attitude
+Final Thoughts: Wealth-Building Attitude

 Building wealth isn’t just about numbers and financial strategies; it’s also about mindset.